 It wasn't for lack of trying, at least on Maura's part.
 She had spent most of the morning unpacking their luggage, waiting for Jane to stop by as promised.
-Perhaps naively, she had hoped they would be able to lunch together, but there was no such luck.
+She had hoped they would be able to lunch together, but there was no such luck.
 Jane was bound to be extremely busy getting caught up at work, a task Maura did not feel up to doing yet herself.
-Hour after hour ticked by as she figured out how to break the news about Angela, and then slowly started to fret.
+Hour after hour ticked by as she figured out how to break the news about Angela, and then slowly she started to fret.
 It was past five o'clock now.
 Jane never went this late without checking in at home, Maura's office, or at least sending word with someone.

 What got Maura preparing to rush out the door was the overdue realization that it was entirely plausible for Jane to have run into Angela and been told everything.